mage-one-com/qps/README.md

 QPS is a little request inspection module for Magento 1 stores.
 It receives its configuration via the API of https://mage-one.com/.

+#Important

+The cron job needs to run or the rules will not be updated.

 # Installation
 ## with composer